Flag of Europe: 1950–present: Council of Europe

 The Consultative Assembly narrowed their choice to two designs.
 One was by Salvador de Madariaga, the founder of the College of Europe, who suggested a constellation of stars on a blue background (positioned according to capital cities, with a large star for Strasbourg, the seat of the council).
 He had circulated his flag round many European capitals and the concept had found favour.

 The second was a variant by Arsène Heitz, who worked for the council's postal service and had submitted dozens of designs, one of which was accepted by the Assembly.
 The design was similar to Salvador de Madariaga's, but rather than a constellation, the stars were arranged in a circle.
 Arsène Heitz was one of several people who proposed a circle of gold stars on a blue background.
 None of his proposals perfectly match the design that was adopted.
 Paul Levy claims that he was the one who designed the template for the flag, not Arsène Heitz.

-In 1987, Heitz would claim that his inspiration had been the crown of twelve stars of the Woman of the Apocalypse, often found in Marian iconography (see below).
+In 1987, Heitz would claim that his inspiration had been the crown of twelve stars of the Woman of the Apocalypse, often found in Marian iconography (see above).

 On 25 September 1953, the Consultative Assembly of the Council of Europe recommended that a blue flag with fifteen gold stars be adopted as an emblem for the organisation, the number fifteen reflecting the number of states of the Council of Europe.
 West Germany objected to the fifteen-star design, as one of the members was Saar Protectorate, and to have its own star would imply sovereignty for the region.
 The Committee of Ministers (the council's main decision-making body) agreed with the Assembly that the flag should be a circle of stars, but opted for a fixed number of twelve stars, "representing perfection and entirety".
 The Parliamentary Assembly of the Council of Europe on 25 October 1955 agreed to this.
 Paul M. G. Lévy drew up the exact design of the new flag.
 Officially adopted on 8 December 1955, the flag was unveiled at the Château de la Muette in Paris on 13 December 1955.